KuroiRaku/COMP371OpenGL/README.md

 The lines are made in the length of 7 grid units apart going in the x,y,z axis\ We binded a separate shader to achieve the different colors of each line.

 ## The Models
 We only have 4 team members now so we made 4 models.
 We used the Vertex Array method of creating the models and modelled them using triangle primitives.
-Each team members model was placed in a separate class for ease of separation.
+Each team members model was placed in a separate class for ease of separation.\
+The stage model and screen model are made up of cubes\

 ## The Camera
 We used the Model View Projection approach to modelling the 3d world with the camera position changing the values\ These are the camera controls:\